ProfTCG/proftcg.github.io/index.md

 Milestone 1 was managed using [ProfTCG GitHub Project Board M1](https://github.com/orgs/ProfTCG/projects/3).

 ### Milestone 2: Improve functionality and quality
-The goal of Milestone 2 is to improve the functionality and quality of the application.
+The goal of Milestone 2 was to implement our planned pages and improve the functionality and quality of the application.

-Milestone 2 was managed using [ProfTCG Github Project Board 2](https://github.com/orgs/ProfTCG/projects/4).
+Milestone 2 was managed using [ProfTCG GitHub Project Board 2](https://github.com/orgs/ProfTCG/projects/4).

-## Deployment
-Link to deployed application: [https://proftcg.me](https://proftcg.me)
+### Milestone 3: Add data and open project to public testing
+The goal of Milestone 3 is to significantly improve the functionality of the application, incorporate a significant amount of "real" data, and solicit feedback rom "real" users.

+Milestone 3 was managed using [ProfTCG GitHub Project Board 3](https://github.com/orgs/ProfTCG/projects/5/views/1).

 ## Contact Us
 ProfTCG is developed by UH Manoa ICS students [Kent Burgess](https://github.com/KentHB), [Lucas Horsman](https://github.com/lucashorsman), [Donald Lipps](https://github.com/lippsd), [Samantha Mallari](https://github.com/samallari), and [Ethan Morrell](https://github.com/EthanMorrell).